Glossary · AI from A to Z

 Token

 The smallest unit a language model works with.
-Roughly 0.75 words in English — "fantastic" is one token, "extraordinary" is one token.
+Approximately 0.75 words in English — "fantastisk" is one token, "extraordinary" is one token.
+Swedish words are often longer = more tokens.
 You pay per token when using the API.
-Claude Sonnet costs approximately $3 per million input tokens and $15 per million output tokens (May 2026).
+Claude Sonnet costs about $3 per million input tokens and $15 per million output tokens (May 2026).

-The process by which an AI model learns from data.
-Enormously expensive and energy-intensive — GPT-4 is estimated to have cost hundreds of millions of dollars to train.
-Happens once (or periodically) by the AI company.
-Not the same as "teaching" the model things in a conversation — that is in-context learning, not training.
+The process where an AI model learns from data.
+Extremely expensive and energy-intensive — GPT-4 cost an estimated hundreds of millions of dollars to train.
+It happens once (or periodically) by the AI company.
+Not the same as you "teaching" the model things in a conversation — that is in-context learning, not training.

 Vector database

-A database optimised for storing and searching embeddings.
+A database optimized for storing and searching in embeddings.
 Think of a library where books are sorted by subject similarity rather than alphabetically.
 Used in RAG systems.
 Popular options: Pinecone, Weaviate, Qdrant, and Cloudflare Vectorize.

 Zero-shot